 As we have already said, the coat will be determined by the parent dogs, and can be varied in type.
-Some have smooth, silky coats, although the more common type of coat is that of a longer coat, although not as long as many other dogs, that needs grooming regularly for the best effect.
-Regular brushing at home is highly advisable, but it is also necessary to let a professional groomer tame your dogs coat once in a while, as this will ensure you always have a dog that is not only beautiful, but also comfortable.
+Some have smooth, silky coats, although the more common type of coat is that of a longer coat, although not as long as many other dogs, that need grooming regularly for the best effect.
+Regular brushing at home is highly advisable, but it is also necessary to let a professional groomer tame your dog’s coat once in a while using professional equipment like a dog grooming table and a grooming hair dryer, as this will ensure you always have a dog that is not only beautiful but also comfortable.

 The Temperament of a Cavapoo

 Temperament is very important when you are considering a family dog, and as far as the Cavapoo goes, this is precisely what it was bred for.
 Both the poodle and Cavalier King Charles Spaniel – the parent breeds – are friendly, good-natured dogs, so a well-bred Cavapoo can be expected to bear the same characteristics.

 This does not mean that every dog will behave in the same fashion; dogs are living creatures, after all, and each has its own character.
 In general, however, a Cavapoo is a friendly and lovable dog that will fit in well with the family.

 There is, after all, a reason why they are one of the most popular cross-breed dogs of all; this is dog that will quickly become part of the family, a very sweet natured dog that is not given to aggression, and one that is ideal where there are children involved, or where a single person wants a loyal and attentive animal by their side.